chase0aks/Job-Application-Tracker/README.md

 3. **Usage**:

    - Run the `job_application_tracker.py` file.
-   - Choose from the available menu options (1 to 5) by entering the corresponding number.
+   - Choose from the available menu options (1 to 7) by entering the corresponding number.
-   - Follow the on-screen prompts to add, update, view, or print job applications and response pairs.
+   - Follow the on-screen prompts to add, update, view, or print job applications, remove applications, search, or exit.

 ## Dependencies

-This application relies on the following Python libraries:
+This application relies on the following Python modules:

 - `json`: For efficient JSON file handling.
+- `os`: For handling operating system-related tasks.

 ## License